magpie0118/magpie0118/README.md

 - I'm learning how to code to transition to a Software Engineer Position
 - Bachelor of Science Degree in Engineering
 - Twitter #100daysofcode for Accountability
 - Currently utilizing The Odin Project.
-Also supplmeneting with freeCodeCamp, Udemy and Codecademy
+Also supplementing with freeCodeCamp, Udemy and Codecademy
 - Books being Utilized: "Eloquent Javascript" & "Clean Code"
 - Ongoing Activities Include - The Odin Project Foundations Course